aqilrvsb/go-whatsapp-web-multidevice/README.md

 ### Technical Implementation Details

-The `GetPendingMessagesAndLock` method now uses MySQL's `FOR UPDATE SKIP LOCKED`:
+The `GetPendingMessagesAndLock` method now uses MySQL 5.7 compatible atomic locking:
-- **SELECT...FOR UPDATE**: Locks selected rows exclusively
+- **UPDATE**: Claims messages by setting status and worker ID atomically
-- **SKIP LOCKED**: Other workers skip locked rows instead of waiting
+- **SELECT**: Fetches only the messages claimed by this specific worker
 - **Result**: Perfect concurrency with zero duplicates

 This allows 3000+ devices to process messages simultaneously without conflicts.